 Because occupations involving physical labor dominate the local economy, Peterman is generally considered to be a blue-collar town.
 38.00% of the Peterman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Peterman is a town of sales and office workers, transportation and shipping workers and professionals.
 There are especially a lot of people living in Peterman who work in sales jobs (52.00%), architecture and engineering (10.00%) and art, media, and design (0.00%).

 Peterman’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Peterman is worth considering.

 Peterman is very much a car-oriented town.
 This is because the population of Peterman isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Peterman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Peterman doesn't have a public transportation system that people use for their commute.